Knotworking/GPS-Info/README.md

 # GPS-Info
-My latest project to try out current architecture and android components (as of 2019).
+A to try out current architecture and android components (as of 2019).
 I have only spent a few hours on it since getting back from Canada at the end of September, so is still awork in progress.

 ### Use Case